sbatururimi/Vehicle-Detection/writeup.md

 - by using a scale factor of 1.5 which was the more appropriate after a bunch tests.
 - a search window overlap of 75%

-![alt text][image7]
+![alt text][image6]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I used a Hog Sub-sampling Window Search using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image7]
 ---

 ### Video Implementation